| 5. Fiscal Policy Effects under Alternative Assumptions about Monetary Policy |

 would be obtained

-if instead we took M1 or RS to be exogenous.
+if instead we took RS to be exogenous.
 Say that instead of cutting government spending COG by $20 billion, you wanted to raise personal income taxes by approximately the equivalent amount.
 How do you do this?
 The federal personal income tax rate in the model is D1G, and so D1G needs to be raised.
 Say that we want D1G to be raised so that the initial impact of the tax increase takes about the same amount away from the economy as the decrease in COG did.
 COG is in real terms and tax payments are in nominal terms, and so the first thing we need to do is to convert the $20 billion decrease in COG into nominal terms.
-PG in the model is the price index for COG, and its value in 2008:3 was 1.264.
-The nominal change in government spending corresponding to a $20 billion real change is thus $20 billion times 1.264 = $25 billion.
-We thus need to raise taxes by $25 billion.
+PG in the model is the price index for COG, and its value in 2011:2 was 1.144.
+The nominal change in government spending corresponding to a $20 billion real change is thus $20 billion times 1.144 = $22 billion.
+We thus need to raise taxes by $22 billion.
 The level of federal personal income taxes in the model (THG) is

 determined by

-Another important fiscal policy variable is TRGH, the level of transfer payments from the federal government to households.
-TRGH is in nominal terms.
-Say that instead of increasing the personal tax rate to raise approximately $25 billion, the government wanted to decrease TRGH by $25 billion.
-The experiment is: Experiment 5.6: Decrease in Transfer Payments, Interest Rate Reaction Function
+Another important fiscal policy variable is TRGHQ, the level of transfer payments from the federal government to households.
+TRGHQ is in real terms.
+Say that instead of increasing the personal tax rate to raise approximately $20 billion in real terms, the government wanted to decrease TRGHQ by $20 billion.
+The experiment is: Experiment 5.5: Decrease in Transfer Payments, Interest Rate Reaction Function

 There are other fiscal policy variables that can be changed, which you may want to do as additional assignments.
 The following are additional changes that can be made.
 Changes in the Profit Tax Rate D2G WARNING: Please read Section 2.4 under the heading "Tax Rate Effects" regarding the likely effects of changing D2G.
 Changing D2G may not be a sensible thing to do.
 Federal corporate profit taxes (TFG) is determined in equation 49: Changes in the Indirect Business Tax Rate D3G The level of federal indirect business taxes (IBTG) is determined by